Hawaii residents brace for impact as Hurricane Lane grows to Category 5

 “Regardless of what happens in the eye of the hurricane, there’s going to be the potential for a lot of rain – 10-15 inches, perhaps even higher than that,” Doll said.
 “The problem with that, you get that much rain and you’re going to be seeing damage to property.
 It’s certainly going to be a threat to lives, as well, especially in areas that are prone to flooding.”

-The hurricane’s escalation to Category 5 status motivated the Central Pacific Hurricane Center to issue a Hurricane Warning for Hawaii County, indicating that damaging winds and surf and flooding rains are possible within 36 hours.
+The hurricane’s escalation to Category 5 status motivated the Central Pacific Hurricane Center to issue a Hurricane Warning for Hawaii County, or the Big Island, indicating that damaging winds and surf and flooding rains are possible within 36 hours.

+A hurricane watch was declared for the islands of Maui, Lanai, Molokai and Kahoolawe, and Oahu.

 “Hurricane Lane is a very serious storm that has the potential to do damage and cause harm,” said Tom Travis, who heads the Hawaii Emergency Management Agency.